Web conference14 September, 14:00-15:00 CET

 - What evolutions are currently underway in urban violence?
 How have methods and victim groups changed in recent years?

-- What are some differences between the organised crime and urban violence experienced in Europe and the United States?
+- What are some differences between the organised crime and urban violence experienced in North and South America. ?
 What are some differences in their strategies to counter organised crime and urban violence?

 - How can local experiences of these phenomena enrich other local and global prevention strategies?

 - Rachel Locke, Director, Violence Inequality and Power Lab (VIP-Lab) (USA)